Schedule a free consultation

 Contact Our Houston DWI Defense Attorney for SEC Licenses

 If you rely on your Series 7 license to make your living, a conviction for DWI could have a devastating impact on your life.
 There is no guarantee that a misdemeanor plea won't ultimately cost you your license once you report the conviction to FINRA.
 Thankfully, it is possible to win your DWI case.
-If you have been charged with DWI in the Houston area, the Doug Murphy Law Firm, P.C. is ready to help you defend yourself.
+If you have been charged with DWI in the Houston area, the Murphy & McKinney Law Firm, P.C. is ready to help you defend yourself.

 Doug Murphy is a seasoned trial attorney who understands the value of having your day in court.
 He has a proven track record of obtaining favorable results for his clients.
 Doug Murphy approaches every case as if it will be a trial.
 His aggressive approach and his status as one of only two Texas attorneys who are Board Certified in both DWI defense law and criminal defense law have made Doug Murphy one of Houston's premier DWI defense attorneys.
-To discuss the merits of your case, contact the Doug Murphy Law Firm, P.C. at 713-229-8333 for a free consultation today.
+To discuss the merits of your case, contact the Murphy & McKinney Law Firm, P.C. at 713-229-8333 for a free consultation today.

 Back to Top